by Michael Pettit

 I made coffee and paged through.
 As someone unable to distinguish a book from a bird, I felt it might offer help.

-HOW TO USE THIS BOOK prepared for the beginner (that would be me): At first glance there might seem to be a great many numbers in this book.
+HOW TO USE THIS BOOK prepared the beginner (that would be me): At first glance there might seem to be a great many numbers in this book.
 I’d missed this.
 I glanced again.
 It was true: numbers were many.

 A tape recorder is very helpful – and, it added brightly – You will always be able to find someone to identify the calls you have recorded.
 Really?
 I did a snap survey of my friends’ assorted skills and drew a blank, their knowledge of birds being more or less limited to boiling an egg.